Monday 19th August 2024

 While the list price for a leased property is normally lower, it excludes additional costs such as rates, fit-out, legal fees, dilapidations, cleaning, etc.

-Due to all the additional management that needs to be done in order to maintain a leased office, companies normally hire an office manager, whose cost should also be considered when comparing the different options.
+Due to all the additional management that needs to be done to maintain a leased office, companies normally hire an office manager, whose cost should also be considered when comparing the different options.

 We recommend calculating the following costs to ensure you are comparing like with like: